|

 This indicates that a subsequent Assyrian invasion was responsible

-for relocating the remaining people of the house of Israel out of
+for relocating the remaining people of the House of Israel out of

 the Promised Land.
 As the Judean king Manasseh was also later taken